 Increases our reach and understanding of the world, advising on commercial and technical strategy.

-Prem is one of the founding partners of the Venture Capital firm, AU Capital Partners, an FCA regulated UK-India innovation fund focussing on Smart Cities, IOT and Fintech.
-Prem leads the Smart Cities vertical and invests into UK centric businesses, whilst providing the investee firms scale-up opportunities in the Indian market through business development, operations support or product (hardware/software) development where needed.
+AU Capital Partners is an FCA regulated UK-India innovation fund focussing on Smart Cities, IoT and Fintech.
+Prem is a founding partner, leads the Smart Cities vertical and invests into UK-centric businesses, whilst providing the investee firms scale-up opportunities in the Indian market through business development, operations support or product development.

 Large Scale Systems Architect

 Phil Claridge’s past roles include: CTO, Chief Architect, Labs Director, and even Technical Evangelist for companies including: Geneva, Arieso/Viavi, and Convergys.
 Phil is a practical large scale software/systems/data architect (including massive big-data geolocation, carrier charging systems and network infrastructure) and was directly involved in the trade sale of Geneva and Arieso.
 Phil’s early career was in electronics, and still finds it irresistible to swap from Powerpoint to a soldering iron.
 He’s currently having fun hands-on with IoT technology including LoRa, back-end AI, Spark big data, and advanced city information modelling.

 Gary Atkinson has spent the last 20 years working in the technology sector in the UK and the US, contributing to the evolution of computing from desktop to smartphone through his decade at Intel (INTC) and more recently at ARM (ARMH).
 His passion now is to make the Internet of Things a reality in the most cost-effective and scalable way and is busy building out a connectivity platform utilising infrastructure we already have in our cities and neighbourhoods – street lights.
 Gary is an engineer by training and holds a Masters Degree in Mechanical Engineering (MEng) from Newcastle University.